-- (i) Signs shall not hereafter be erected, structurally altered, enlarged or relocated within the City, except as specifically exempted in Subsection iii below, unless approval has been obtained from the Minor Site Plan Review Board.
-A permit from the BUILDING SAFETY OFFICER shall be issued following submission, review and approval of an application by the Minor Site Plan Review Board in accordance with the requirements set forth below and payment of the fee in accord with the City's adopted schedule therefor. - (ii) The BUILDING SAFETY OFFICER shall not issue a permit for those signs requiring approval by the Planning Board, unless such approval has been granted.
+- (i) Signs shall not hereafter be erected, structurally altered, enlarged or relocated within the City, except as specifically exempted in Subsection iii below, unless approval has been obtained from the PLANNING ADMINISTRATOR.
+A permit from the BUILDING SAFETY OFFICER shall be issued following submission, review and approval of an application by the PLANNING ADMINISTRATOR in accordance with the requirements set forth below and payment of the fee in accord with the City's adopted schedule therefor. - (ii) The BUILDING SAFETY OFFICER shall not issue a permit for those signs requiring approval by the Planning Board, unless such approval has been granted.
 Furthermore, any type of sign within the Stockade District or any designated Landmark Overlay District or landmark SITE shall be subject to approval by the Landmark Preservation Commission, in accord with the procedures set forth in Sec 405.26.L, prior to issuance of a permit. - (iii) A permit shall not be issued for any type of new sign if any other sign exists on the premises which does not conform to all requirements of this chapter, unless such existing sign was granted and is still entitled to a legally valid variance.
 This provision shall not apply to the repainting or refurbishing of an existing sign. - (b) Form of application.
-Application for a sign permit shall be made on a form designed for that purpose and provided by the Minor Site Plan Review Board and shall include but not be limited to: - (i) A scale drawing of the sign which shows content and proposed location of the sign on the premises, property lines, structure locations and other signage on the property. - (ii) A scaled drawing, with appropriate notes, describing the content, colors and construction of the sign and, where appropriate, the method of attachment to the building.
+Application for a sign permit shall be made on a form designed for that purpose and provided by the PLANNING ADMINISTRATOR and shall include but not be limited to: - (i) A scale drawing of the sign which shows content and proposed location of the sign on the premises, property lines, structure locations and other signage on the property. - (ii) A scaled drawing, with appropriate notes, describing the content, colors and construction of the sign and, where appropriate, the method of attachment to the building. - (iii) A description or sample of the predominant material of which the proposed sign will be made.

-- (iii) A description or sample of the predominant material of which the proposed sign will be made. - (iv) A description of the proposed method, if any, of sign illumination. - (c) Review by Minor Site Plan Review Board.
-The Minor Site Plan Review Board shall review all sign applications with respect to all quantitative factors and, in the case of those types of signs requiring no other review, approve, disapprove or approve with modifications the permit therefor within 30 days of receipt of the application. - (d) Review by Planning Board or Landmark Preservation Commission. - (i) In the case of a sign that requires approval of either the Planning Board or the Landmark Preservation Commission, the Minor Site Plan Review Board shall refer the application, including a finding as to compliance with all quantitative factors, to the appropriate body at least 15 days prior to its next regular meeting.
-The Planning Board or Landmark Preservation Commission shall act to approve, disapprove or approve with modifications within 30 days of receipt of the application.
-In their review, the Planning Board and the Landmark Preservation Commission shall be guided by the design guidelines set forth in Sec 405.17 as well as any other applicable standards. - (ii) After approval or approval with conditions by the Planning Board or Landmark Preservation Commission of those signs requiring such approval, the Minor Site Plan Review Board shall issue a permit therefor in accordance with all applicable requirements.
+- (iv) A description of the proposed method, if any, of sign illumination. - (c) Review by PLANNING ADMINISTRATOR.
+The PLANNING ADMINISTRATOR shall review all sign applications with respect to all quantitative factors and, in the case of those types of signs requiring no other review, approve, disapprove or approve with modifications the permit therefor within 45 days of receipt of the application. - (d) Review by Planning Board or Landmark Preservation Commission. - (i) The Planning Board shall review any signage that is part of a Major SITE PLAN.
+In the case of a sign that requires approval of either the Planning Board or the Landmark Preservation Commission, the PLANNING ADMINISTRATOR shall refer the application, including a finding as to compliance with all quantitative factors, to the appropriate body at least 15 days prior to its next regular meeting.
+The Planning Board or Landmark Preservation Commission shall act to approve, disapprove or approve with modifications within 45 days of receipt of the application.
+In their review, the Planning Board and the Landmark Preservation Commission shall be guided by the design guidelines set forth in Sec 405.17 as well as any other applicable standards. - (ii) After approval or approval with conditions by the Planning Board or Landmark Preservation Commission of those signs requiring such approval, the PLANNING ADMINISTRATOR shall issue a permit therefor in accordance with all applicable requirements.